Railroad police: Canada

-Canadian railways, like those of the United States, aided in nation-building and brought new police agencies into existence.
+Canadian railways, like those in the United States, aided in nation-building and brought new police agencies into existence.
 Railway constables are given full police powers within 500 meters of property that the railway company owns, possesses or administers.
-The Canadian Pacific Railway initially relied on the Dominion Police, and later the North-West Mounted Police during construction of the transcontinental railroad, but by the later 1880s were employing their own police.
+The Canadian Pacific Railway initially relied on the Dominion Police, and later the North-West Mounted Police during construction of the transcontinental railroad, but by the late 1880s, it employed its own police.

 The large numbers of navvies recruited to build the railways brought security problems for rail companies.
 In 1900, the CPR established its Special Service Department.
-It worked closely with municipal, federal, and provincial police and given a mandate to prevent and investigate pilferage, theft, vandalism, and sabotage as well as policing strikes.
+It worked closely with municipal, federal, and provincial police and was mandated to prevent and investigate pilferage, theft, vandalism, sabotage and policing strikes.
 The CPR Special Service were also responsible for closely guarding Chinese workers, who were considered "detainees" and virtually treated as prisoners under the Chinese Immigration Act of 1885.
-The Special Service was dissolved in 1904, following a scandal involving the business practices of a CPR Labour Department agent in Montreal, but was resurrected in 1913 as the railway's Department of Investigation.
+The Special Service was dissolved in 1904, following a scandal involving the business practices of a CPR Labour Department agent in Montreal.
+Still, it was resurrected in 1913 as the railway's Department of Investigation.

 The Canadian Pacific Police Service, Canadian National Police Service, and VIA Rail Canada Police Service are the only federal railway police services operating in Canada.
 Police officers for the railways are federally sworn under the Railway Safety Act.
 This act allows a superior court (federal) judge to appoint a person as a police constable.
-These officers are employed by the railway and are in place strategically within Canada's rail infrastructure with a primary focus on reducing deaths and injuries along each railway's network of operations.
-These officers typically work on investigations involving criminal and provincial violations, such as traffic enforcement and accident investigations, and working to educate the public about the dangers of rail operations and consequences that can result from complacency.
+These officers are employed by the railway and are in place strategically within Canada's rail infrastructure, primarily focusing on reducing deaths and injuries along each railway's network of operations.
+These officers typically work on investigations involving criminal and provincial violations, such as traffic enforcement and accident investigations, and work to educate the public about the dangers of rail operations and the consequences that can result from complacency.

-These police officers are also appointed or sworn provincially to provide additional police powers as it relates to each province's interest.
-The primary jurisdictional police are still responsible for all law enforcement in their jurisdiction, and due to reduced manpower and coverage the railway police are considered a secondary response agency.
-Often the primary jurisdictional police are required to deal with matters that occur on or in relation to railway property.
-Depending on the seriousness of the incident, railway police may assume jurisdiction, though due to their reduced numbers and capabilities they may require local police to assume control over an incident and act in a supporting role.
-Railway police also support local police at incidents not in relation to the railway.
+These police officers are also appointed or sworn provincially to provide additional police powers related to each province's interests.
+The primary jurisdictional police are still responsible for all law enforcement in their jurisdiction, and due to reduced manpower and coverage, the railway police are considered a secondary response agency.
+Often, the primary jurisdictional police are required to deal with matters on or concerning railway property.
+Depending on the seriousness of the incident, railway police may assume jurisdiction.
+However, their reduced numbers and capabilities may require local police to take control over an incident and act in a supporting role.
+Railway police also support local police in incidents not related to the railway.